ProteinsWebTeam/interpro7-api/docs/README.md

 |[/api/entry/taxonomy/uniprot/9606](https://www.ebi.ac.uk/interpro/beta/api/taxonomy/uniprot/9606)|Detailed object|Data about Taxonomy ID 9606|

 ### Filtering data
 The first end point block in a request defines the data type which will be returned.
-Other end point blocks can be combined to filter the main dataset.
-This allows combinations of end points to be constructed to limit the types of lists returned by the API.
+Additional end point blocks can be combined to filter the main dataset.
+This allows combinations of end points to be constructed to limit the data returned by the API.